Study Civil Engineering at BUT

 Precast structures – halls, skeletons, buildings from flat and spatial units.
 Type of units.
 Arrangement and details of connections.
 Calculation of precast units and structures, joint members, anchorages and mounting lugs.
 Spatial rigidity.
 Special units and structures.
 Design and application of composite structures on constructions of structural engineering.

-Selected structures of civil engineering – storages, tank.
-Design principles of prestressed concrete members design.
+Selected structures of civil engineering – storages, tanks.
+Design principles of prestressed concrete members.

 Basic types of building and engineering structures and their general characteristics.